bridgitkanini/imagi-style-shift/README.md

 # Welcome to your Lovable project

-## About Imagi Style Shift
+## About Magic Transform

-**Imagi Style Shift** is a comprehensive AI-powered image generation and transformation platform that allows users to create, edit, and transform images using cutting-edge artificial intelligence technology.
+**Magic Transform** is a comprehensive AI-powered image generation and transformation platform that allows users to create, edit, and transform images using cutting-edge artificial intelligence technology.

 ### 🎨 Core Features